Dworcowa Street: State Archives building at 65

-The first owners of the building at Bahnhoffstraße 29 were the Wulf brothers (Adolf & Theodor).
+The first owners of the building at Bahnhofstraße 29 were the Wulf brothers (Adolf & Theodor).
 They set up in 1865 a shipyard and a steel structure factory; this building housed their offices and their residential house.
 After the liquidation of their company in 1876, the building has housed in 1886 the General Commission (general kommissionsgebäude) conducting land reform in East and West Prussia as well as in the Grand Duchy of Poznań.
 Since 1906 it operates as an archive building.
 At the back of the plot, one can still spot the old brick factory buildings from the Wulf brothers' period.